Advanced Study Program

-- Full-time international students are eligible for visa sponsorship on a semester-by-semester basis.
+- Visa Sponsorship: Full-time international students are eligible for visa sponsorship on a semester-by-semester basis.
 You must be accepted into 36 or more units of credit for each semester in order to qualify.

-- Students enrolled in one or more classes in Course 6 are limited to a maximum of 36 units of credit across all Courses for the semester.
+- Course 6: Students enrolled in one or more classes in Course 6 are limited to a maximum of 36 units of credit across all Courses for the semester.

-- Sloan (Course 15) classes that require Sloan Course Bidding are not available to ASP students.
+- Sloan (Course 15): Fulltime ASP Fellows may take no more than 50 percent of their units of credit at Sloan.
+Classes that require Sloan Course Bidding are not available to any ASP students.
 They appear in the Subject Listing with this message:

 - Class MAS.863, “How To Make Almost Anything,” is not available to ASP Fellows.

-Please upload or email your supporting materials as soon as possible, but do not submit your application until the MIT Subject Listing (course catalog) is available for the upcoming semester.
+Upload or email your required materials as soon as possible, but do not submit your application until the MIT Subject Listing (course catalog) is available for your semester.
 The fall course catalog is available in late April, and the spring catalog is available in late November.

 When the Subject Listing is released, use the “My Course Selections” tool to confirm that your classes do not conflict with each other.
 Fall classes are indicated by a leaf symbol ; spring classes are indicated by a flower .
 If you apply for a class that is not officially offered, or for classes whose schedules conflict, your application will not be considered.